-Georgia DOT shared Thursday that an upcoming concrete rehab project along I-75 will start in November.
+Georgia DOT shared on October 15 that an upcoming concrete rehab project along I-75 will start in November.
 The project extends between state route 54 / mile 233 and the Walt Stephens Road overpass / mile 226.

 The contract was awarded to Webber, LLC of The Woodlands, TX in the amount of $15,420,200.00.
 The contract completion date is June 30, 2021.

 Concrete rehabilitation is different than asphalt resurfacing in that the entire roadway is not replaced, but only damaged sections.
 A special exception in the case of this project will include regrading the curve on I-75 south at I-675 where tractor-trailers frequently depart the roadway under wet conditions.
 The outside shoulder, outside and middle lanes will be removed and replaced in the area shaded in orange on the photo above.